zonneplan/KiBot/README.md

     - *regexp*: Alias for regex.
 - ignore_unconnected: [boolean=false] Option for `run_drc`.
 Ignores the unconnected nets.
 Useful if you didn't finish the routing.
 - run_drc: [boolean=false] Runs the DRC (Distance Rules Check).
 To ensure we have a valid PCB.
+        The report file name is controlled by the global output pattern (%i=drc %x=txt).
 - run_erc: [boolean=false] Runs the ERC (Electrical Rules Check).
 To ensure the schematic is electrically correct.
+        The report file name is controlled by the global output pattern (%i=erc %x=txt).
 - update_xml: [boolean=false] Update the XML version of the BoM (Bill of Materials).
         To ensure our generated BoM is up to date.
         Note that this isn't needed when using the internal BoM generator (`bom`).